-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” often makes you think of the air outside your home.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” often makes you think of the air outside your home.
 In reality, indoor air quality can be just as harmful as outdoor air.
 It makes sense.
 We are spending more time indoors and our homes are becoming more energy-efficient, which means homes are air tight and keeping contaminants inside.
 You ought to know what’s negatively impacting your indoor air quality to help make it better.
 Here are three common problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be tricky.
 Too much humidity can harbor the growth of mold, mildew and bacteria.
 Too little humidity can damage your mucous membranes and increase the probability of contracting a cold or flu and intensify other respiratory problems.
 Plus, the furniture and woodwork can be damaged by both low and high humidity levels.
 Lucky for you, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most typical indoor allergen is dust mites.
 In fact, their droppings are one of the most prevalent causes of asthma and allergy symptoms.
 Seeing that dust mites like pillows and bedding, your bedroom is a retreat for allergens.
 Another big factor is pet dander.
 So, if your pets sleep your bedroom, even more allergens are building up.
 You can lower the number of allergens in your bedroom by washing your bedding regularly and using a vacuum that includes a HEPA filter.
 You can take removing allergens to a new level with a whole-home air filtration system.
 A professional from Dial One Mears Air Conditioning & Heating Inc can walk through all your options and help you select the perfect system for your needs.
 3. Household Chemicals and Odors While you might think it’s logical to conceal bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—due to the chemicals they consist of.
 This holds true for many household cleaners.
 Plus, these dangers pose greater risk to children and elderly people with respiratory issues.
 These health risks are even more reason to look into a Lennox® whole-home filtration system.
 The air in your home should support your health, not damage it.
 We want to use our expertise to ensure you have the best indoor air quality possible.
-To schedule an in-home air assessment or ask us any questions about indoor air quality, call us at 602-997-5701.
-If it’s simpler for you, you can also schedule your appointment with us online.
+To schedule an in-home air assessment or ask us any questions about indoor air quality, call us at 602-832-7808.